TheTechSearch

 Check Price on Amazon

 Beyond that, it's the most polished smartwatch experience available.
-The app ecosystem has no peer — every major fitness app, banking app, and utility has an Apple Watch version.
-Notifications, calls, messaging, Apple Pay, Maps navigation — it all works better than any competing platform.
+The app ecosystem has no peer: every major fitness app, banking app, and utility has an Apple Watch version.
+Notifications, calls, messaging, Apple Pay, Maps navigation all work better here than on any competing platform.

 Battery life finally hits 36 hours, which means you can sleep-track without charging anxiety.
 In practice, I charged mine every morning during my shower and never worried about it dying.